The economy

 Bonds

-• The 10-year U.S. Treasury note yield rose to 4.39% for the week.
+• The 10-year U.S. Treasury note yield declined to 4.27% during the week.

 Important information